srinivas5h3/linux-server/README.md

 # linux-server

 ## Description
-   This is the final project for Udacity's Full Stack Web Developer Nanodegree.This is about linux server configuration
+   This is the final project for Udacity's Full Stack Web Developer Nanodegree.
 ### Server Details:

 Server IP Address: 13.127.101.42